CableDorado2/Ikemen-Plus-Ultra/chars/Catwalk/Readme.txt

 =====<Version History>=====

+<01.05.2022>
+ - Very minor changes.
+Mostly seeing if things still work

 <12.01.2010>
  - For Mugen 1.0 now

 <27.01.09>
  - Will not hide the lifebars if there's one player too many
  - Updated compatibility with my works (Geese and Cammy)

 <v.1.0>
  - Minor adjustments
  - Score system now takes Config options into account
  - Added penalties, if you press a wrong button it now counts as missing
  - New Config options: disable penalties and disable four simultaneous button presses
  - More chars are now sound compatible (Rare Akuma and Jesuszilla's)
  - Added combo messages
  - Chance of getting scripted sequences now increases when reaching 50 and 100 "hits", to make it easier to keep up with the extra speed
  - Speed changes or missing now removes the arrows close to the green bar

 <v.0.95>
  - First release

 =====<What's Missing>=====

  - Sound compatibility with more characters

 =====<Special Thanks>=====

  - All the good folks in the community, for support and motivation
  - You, for downloading my char ;)

+=====<Disclaimer>=====

+ - No part of this work may be used for personal profit, be it commissions, paywalls and the likes of it